MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/enable-app-customization.md

 ## App hidden by default

-To enhance Teams app experience, you can hide an app from users by default until it's allowed by the admin.
-You can configure the app before publishing to the global app store.
+To enhance Teams app experience, you can hide an app from users by default until allowed by admin.
+You can configure app before publishing to the global app store.

 For example, Contoso Electronics has created a help desk app for Teams.
 To enable appropriate functioning of the app, Contoso Electronics’ wants the customers to first set up specific properties of the app.
 The app is hidden by default and is available to users only after the admin allows it.
 When `defaultHideUntilAdminAction:true` is set, a notification is sent to an admin.
 The app requests action by the admin before user can access the app.
 The app status shows as `Pending Configuration`.
 From **Manage apps**, the admins can allow the app with `Pending Configuration` status.